LevInteractive/WP-Rye/README.md

 # Rye.

 The objective of Rye is to save you time and effort when creating a WordPress site and dosen't make any assumptions about the technology you want to use.
 The themes that come with WordPress are a great reference, but not a great starter theme.
 Rye makes it easy to stub out your entire site using the configuration array inside the functions.php file.

-Enjoy.
+### When should I use Rye?

+When you are making a custom WordPress site from scratch with a unique front-end.

 ### Getting started.